-- D. Athletes of one gender must compete for a school team of athletes of the same gender. - E. High school students are not permitted to play or practice on a non-school team handball team during the ASAA team handball season. - F. Eligibility for team handball will be limited to students enrolled in grades 10-12 except in 1A classified schools where onsite grade 9 students, in the primary school only, may be registered for team participation.
-Any liability or insurance issues with grade 9's playing must be addressed at the school and board level.
+- Athletes of one gender must compete for a school team of athletes of the same gender.
+D. - team handball season. - or insurance issues with grade 9's playing must be addressed at the school and board level.

 A. Regions for determining representatives to provincials are based on ASAA zones as follows: